Basic-Data-Infrastructure/bdi-stack/connector/README.md

   [response {:status 200, :body "hello world"}]
   ```

-- `request/update` evaluates an update on the request in the "entering" phase, includes `request` in the evaluation environment.
+- `request/update` evaluates an update on the request in the "entering" phase, includes `request` and `ctx` in the evaluation environment.

   Example: